This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Indonesia – Countries With Special Arrangements in Place

-The travel bubble agreement is strictly for essential business travel such as businesspeople and diplomats, but not for tourists.
+The travel bubble agreement is strictly for essential business travel such as businesspeople and diplomats, and not for tourists.
 The agreement would exempt them from a two-week quarantine measure upon travelling between the two countries.
 Travellers would still be ordered to adhere to strict health protocols.

 Indonesia – Singapore: Currently suspended.
 However, travellers already approved for entry under the RGL can continue to use their existing SafeTravel Pass-RGL to enter Singapore.